boaks/zephyr-coaps-client/docu/CONFIGURATION.md

 - **APPL_MODEL**, application model, used to select the firmware variant for the hardware when downloading via CoAP.
 The resulting CoAP resource path will be `fw`/`<model>`/`<version>`, e.g. "fw/dk/0.10.0+0".

     - **APPL_MODEL_DESCRIPTION**, application description to include in reported version.

 - **COAP_SERVER_HOSTNAME**, hostname of the coap/dtls 1.2 cid server.
+Default is the Californium's sandbox

+- **COAP_SERVER_HOSTNAME**, hostname of the coap/dtls 1.2 cid server.
 Default is the Californium's sandbox at `californium.eclipseprojects.io`.